Dickinson Lab

 Non-invasive chimeric HaloTag labeling to study clustering and diffusion of membrane proteins

-In our Cell Reports paper published earlier this year, we showed how we could use dual-colored labeling of HaloTag to simultaneously estimate the sizes of PAR-3 clusters and track their diffusion on the cortex.
+In our Cell Reports paper published earlier in 2022, we showed how we could use dual-colored labeling of HaloTag to simultaneously estimate the sizes of PAR-3 clusters and track their diffusion on the cortex.
 Here we provided a protocol for this dual-labeling strategy, which has potential applications for many proteins beyond PAR-3.

 A particle size threshold governs diffusion and segregation of PAR-3 during cell polarization